 The leadership team ( Jan 2020): Vacant, President; Jo Ann Wickizer, VP; Karen Bonifas, Treasurer; Social Committee: Judy Brennan, Dobby Engelbert, and Diane Walker.
-Additional members at large: Kent Bruden, Candice Bucheger, Steve Clark, Gary Ekern, Mike Gritzmacher, John (Whitey) Hoehn, Richard Huber, Bob Lucas, and Bridget Olson.
+Additional members at large: Kent Bruden, Candice Bucheger, Steve Clark, Gary Ekern, Mike Gritzmacher, John (Whitey) Hoehn, Richard Huber, and Bridget Olson.

 Through their efforts, the team led a charge for 6 months of contacting city hall and the mayor for dedicated pickleball courts in La Crosse.
 The target was to convert Myrick Park into 6 pickleball courts and to add 12 dedicated courts at Veteran's Freedom Park.
 They attended meetings and brought in 932 signatures toward this ends!

 In the September 10, 2018 public meeting, almost the entire CIP (Capital Improvements Projects) budget was allocated toward infrastructure in La Crosse - streets and lighting.
 Much needed even though some streets, like La Crosse, are the state's responsibility.
 As a result, Myrick Park with 6 dedicated pickleball courts and Veteran's Freedom Park with 12 dedicated pickleball courts were pushed to the 2020 budget.